San Francisco Ferry Building and Bay Bridge at night with the red Port of San Francisco neon sign.

 Ferry Building: The Pulse of the Embarcadero

 San Francisco is a city defined by its relationship with the water, yet few structures encapsulate this maritime heritage quite like the San Francisco Ferry Building.
-A Beaux-Arts masterpiece and a palimpsest of the city’s history, it has survived earthquakes and urban renewal to emerge as a temple of sustainable agriculture.
+A true San Francisco architectural masterpiece, it has survived earthquakes and urban renewal to emerge as a temple of sustainable agriculture and local craft.

 The Ferry Plaza Farmers Market: An Agrarian Agora